IsfarNayen/Mine_Rock_Prediction_Model/README.md

 # Mine_Rock_Prediction_Model

 <h2>Introduction: </h2>
-This project intents to find an object, wheather the object is rock or mine.
-To predict it, the dataset which is given is given some coordination of the shape of the object, from the coordination, the model will predict.
-It is a basic ML model. for the model I used Logistic regression model.
+This project aims to classify an object as either a rock or a mine based on its shape coordinates.
+The given dataset provides these coordinates, which serve as input features for the model.
+To make predictions, a Logistic Regression model is employed, offering a simple yet effective approach to this classification task.

 <h2>Methodology</h2>